-The first group of kittens was blind for ten days before exhibiting complete tur around one week later.
-Ultimately, they regained perfect health and healthy vision on both eyes.
+The first group of kittens was blind for ten days before exhibiting a complete turnaround one week later.
+Ultimately, they regained perfect health and healthy vision in both eyes.

 The second group had developed permanent amblyopia when they began their ten-day stay in pitch darkness.
 Both their eyes recovered to the point of perfect visual acuity a week after rehabilitation.

 It is impossible to understand the cat’s vision without comparing it to one that we already understand.
 Cat eyes function under the same light principles as humans.

 The pupil at the center of the eye constricts in bright light to reduce the amount of light that enters the eye.
 The light travels to the back of the eye to activate the retina, which has a light-sensitive lining at the back.
 Cats have a particular reflective layer known as Tapetum Lucidum, which is a Latin name.
 The tapetum lucidum is typical with nocturnal animals, making them well adapted to lighting and dusk and dawn.